BinarySandia04/Ctris/README.md

 ## What is it?

-Ctris is a Tetris like client written in C that can be ran in a regular Linux terminal.
+Ctris is a Tetris like client written in C that can be ran in any regular Linux terminal.

 ## How can I play it?